linode/linode_api4-python/docs/guides/getting_started.rst

 .. _profile: https://cloud.linode.com/profile/tokens

 .. note::
-   You can also use an OAuth Token to authenticate to the API - see OAuth_ for details.
+   You can also use an OAuth Token to authenticate to the API - see :doc:`OAuth<oauth>` for details.

-.. _OAuth: #

 When creating a Personal Access Token, you will be prompted for what scopes the token should be created with.
-These scopes control what parts of your account this token may be used to access - for more information, see `OAuth Scopes`_.
+These scopes control what parts of your account this token may be used to access - for more information, see :ref:`OAuth Scopes<oauth_scopes>`.
 Restricting what a token can access is more secure than creating one with access to your entire account, but can be less convenient since you would need to create a new token to access other parts of the account.
 For the examples on this page, your Personal Access Token must be able to view and create Linode Instances.

-.. _OAuth Scopes: #

 Listing your Linode Instances
 -----------------------------